Are personality quizzes actually reliable?

 There are various personality quiz types, each offering unique insights into individual characteristics and behaviors.
 Let’s take a closer look at some common ones and assess their reliability across different contexts.

-Myers-Briggs type indicator (MBTI)
+Personality type indicator

 The Big 5 personality traits